cletusw/backbone-1.1.0-view-transform/README.md

 # Backbone 1.1.0 View Transform

-Fixes breaking change in Backbone 1.1.0 by appending the following to the begining of the initialize method of Backbone Views
+Codemod to fix breaking change in Backbone 1.1.0 by appending the following to the begining of the initialize method of Backbone Views

 ```javascript
 // Backbone 1.1.0 - Backbone Views no longer automatically attach options passed to the constructor as this.options